CyberFlameGO/svnpython/Doc/library/os.rst

    Possible values for the *mode* parameter to the :func:`spawn\*` family of functions.
 If either of these values is given, the :func:`spawn\*` functions will return as soon as the new process has been created, with the process id as the return value.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

    .. versionadded:: 1.6